253rn4m3/python_webserver/README.md

-# python_webserver
+# Python WebServer
-Simple and basic WebServer written in python !
+Simple and basic WebServer written in python , please add your files into ./python_server , the server only read txt files .